Environmentally-Friendly Energy Technologies

 A2: yes / no

-To calculate the indicator’s value, divide the number of respondents who use the promoted product by the total number of respondents and multiply the result by 100.
+To calculate the indicator’s value, divide the number of respondents who use the promoted product by the total number of respondents.
+Multiply the result by 100 to convert it to a percentage.